hapijs/joi/API.md

 #### `number.less(limit)`

-Specifies that the value must be less than `limit`.
+Specifies that the value must be less than `limit` or a reference.

 ```js
 const schema = Joi.number().less(10);
 ```

-It can also be a reference to another field.

 ```js
 const schema = Joi.object({